 The church is 14 fathoms long and 6.5 fathoms wide, has six windows, two chapels of St. Gregory and St. Caetana, each chapel has four windows.
 The image of the Immaculate Conception of the Virgin Mary is painted on a tree on the main altar.
 On the right is the image of the Virgin Mary of the Rosary, on the left is the Crucifixion of Christ.
 The image of St. George is painted on wood, as is St. Cayetano.
 In the chapel of St. George was the image of the Mother of God of Loreto, which was once in the chapel near the church.
 The organ was donated to the church by Tadeusz Andżulowski in 1811.
 The Mother of God once wore silver robes, and St. George wore a silver infula (miter), which in 1806 were given to the imperial treasury.
 On the right side of the large altar stood a portrait of Nikolai Potocki.

-In 1914, the parish in Horodenka included villages and towns with a total of 350 parishioners.
-Its pastor was priest Karol Bogdanovich, canon of the metropolitan chapter and dean of Kutiv.
-Prince Andriy Lubomyrsky also served as the church's guardian.
-In addition to the church in Horodenka, the parish also included a chapel in Pidvysoky, built by the owners of the area, Abraham and Gertrude Abrahamovich, as well as a chapel in Bazar, Kosovo, and Zhezhava.
+In 1914, the Horodenka parish included villages and towns with a total number of 350 parishioners.
+Its parish priest was priest Karol Bogdanovich, canon of the metropolitan chapter and dean of Kutiv.
+The function of guardian of the church was also performed by Prince Andrii Lyubomyrskyi.
+In addition to the church in Horodenka, the parish also included a chapel in Pidvygomy, built by the owners of this area, Abraham and Gertruda Abrahamovich, as well as chapels in Bazar, Kosov, and Zhezhav.
 This last chapel was built and consecrated in 1878.
-The parish also included a small private chapel in the cemetery in Chortkiv, built by Anton Kostytsky in 1888, and a chapel in Zadubrovtsi, founded in 1885 by Tomasz Petrovich.
-There was an inscription on the chapel: "For the vicar of the Armenian Catholic rite at the church in Horodenka."
-The parish in Horodenka also included chapels in Kolinki and Honchariv.
-In Horodenka itself, near the church, there was a chapel of the Mother of God of Loretan.
-The sacraments were performed in it even before the construction of the temple.
-This chapel in the first half of the XIX century. was a ruin.
-In 1879 it was restored and covered with shingles.
-Its restoration was undertaken again in 1921 thanks to the efforts of the parish priest Karol Bogdanovich.
-In the 1920s, the church began to decline due to a lack of parishioners.
-Several of the most valuable ophelons from the 18th century, which were the property of the church, were donated to a museum in Lviv.
+The parish also included a small private chapel at the cemetery in Chortkiv, which was built by Anton Kostytskyi in 1888, as well as a chapel in Zadubrovtsi, the founder of which in 1885 was Tomash Petrovych.
+There was an inscription on the chapel: "For the vicar of the Armenian-Catholic rite at the church in Horodenka."
+Chapels in Kolinky and Goncharov also belonged to the parish in Horodenka.
+In Horodenka itself, there was a chapel of the Mother of God of Loretan near the church.
+Sacraments were celebrated in it even before the construction of the temple.
+This chapel was built in the first half of the 19th century. was a ruin In 1879, it was restored and covered with shingles.
+Again, its restoration was undertaken in 1921 thanks to the efforts of priest Karol Bogdanovych.
+In the 20s of the 20th century, the church began to decline due to a lack of parishioners.
+Several of the most valuable ophelons from the 18th century, which were the property of the church, were given to the museum in Lviv.

-In 1928-1935 the administrator in Horodenka was the priest Adam de Rosco Bogdanovich.
-In 1931 he began a general renovation of the church.
-Walls were erected, gutters were erected, which the church did not have before, lighting was made, and fireplaces were installed to heat the church in winter.
+In 1928-1935, priest Adam de Rosko Bogdanovich was the administrator in Horodenka.
+In 1931, he began the general repair of the church.
+Walls were erected, gutters were installed, which the church did not have before, lighting was made, fireplaces were installed to heat the church in winter.